Recent studies have concluded that these two seemingly unrelated conditions might be linked.

 - Keep your blood sugar controlled if you have diabetes.

-If you have psoriasis and exhibit thrush symptoms such as white patches, mouth pain, or redness, call your doctor.
 The earlier you seek treatment, the less chance your infection will become severe.
-You should also call your doctor if you’re being treated for thrush and your symptoms worsen or do not improve.
+You should also call your doctor if you’re being treated for thrush and your symptoms worsen or don’t improve.